 Launch the Perfect Call Center Rewards Program

 A rewards program can be a powerful motivator on the contact center floor.
 It also helps create a positive work environment.
 But it isn’t a cure-all for low morale and lagging performance.

-If you’re serious about transforming your contact center culture, boosting call center employee engagement and improving service quality, you should combine your rewards program with other initiatives—including customer-driven micro-coaching, customer service training, and QA reviews—to help your agents succeed in their jobs, grow with the company, and distinguish your brand in the marketplace.
+If you’re serious about transforming your contact center culture, boosting agent engagement, and elevating overall service quality, you should combine your rewards program with other initiatives — including customer-driven micro-coaching, customer service training, and QA reviews—to help your agents succeed in their jobs, grow with the company, and distinguish your brand in the marketplace.